Vibhor2702/Croupier/README.md

 ## Local-First Design Rationale

-This project prioritizes **local reproducibility over cloud deployment** for three key reasons:

-1. **Deterministic Evaluation Environment**
-   Every reviewer runs identical infrastructure (Docker + MongoDB) eliminating environment-specific issues and ensuring consistent behavior validation.

-2. **Assignment Scope Alignment**
-   Backend intern assessment focuses on code architecture, API design, and data modeling—not DevOps or cloud infrastructure management.

-3. **Cost-Free Demo Capability**
-   Docker Compose + automated tests + smoke scripts provide complete functional demonstration without ongoing hosting expenses or credential sharing.
+I chose a **local-first approach** for this project to prioritize reproducibility and eliminate hosting variability.
+Running everything locally via Docker ensures that the system behaves identically across different machines and environments, which simplifies evaluation and testing.

+**Why local-first:**

+- **Reproducibility:** Docker Compose provides a consistent runtime environment.
+No dependency on external services means no unexpected downtime, rate limits, or environment drift.

+- **Complete Validation:** The included test suite (20 tests) and smoke test script enable full functional verification without requiring internet connectivity or cloud credentials.

+- **Simplicity:** Avoid the overhead of managing hosted infrastructure, dealing with cold starts, or troubleshooting platform-specific issues.

+- **Cost and Access:** Zero ongoing hosting expenses and no need to share database credentials or API keys.

-**Production-Ready Infrastructure:** Despite local-first design, this project includes Docker support, health checks, and environment configuration for seamless deployment to Railway, Azure App Service, AWS ECS, or any container platform.
+**Production-ready design:** This project includes Docker support, health checks, and environment configuration, making it straightforward to deploy to Railway, Azure App Service, AWS ECS, or any container platform if needed.

-**Optional Public Access:** For remote demos, use [ngrok](https://ngrok.com/) to create temporary tunnels: `ngrok http 8000`
+**Remote demos:** If you need external access for testing, you can use [ngrok](https://ngrok.com/) to expose the local server: `ngrok http 8000`

 ---